materials-data-facility/scythe/docs/source/contributor-guide.rst

 The default implementation is to return each file in the directory as its own group.
 New implementations of ``group`` need not return every file as part of a group (e.g., it can perform compatibility filtering) and files are allowed to appear in more than 1 group.
-In general, our recommendation is to return all possible groupings of files when in doubt and let the ``is_valid`` and ``parse`` operations sort out which groupings are valid.
+In general, our recommendation is to return all possible groupings of files when in doubt.

+Another appropriate use of the ``group`` operation is to filter out files which are very unlikely to parse correctly.
+For example, a PDF parser could identify only parsers with the correct file extensions.

 Implementing ``citations`` and ``implementors``
 -----------------------------------------------